vestalux/sljekyll/_recurrents/mildenhall-knit-and-natter.md

 ---
-recurrent-title: "Knit and Natter club: 50p for tea or coffee"
+recurrent-title: "Knit and Natter club: 50p for tea or coffee - no session on 30 December"
 recurrent-day: Friday every 2 weeks
 recurrent-times: 1400-1500
 recurrent-location: mildenhall-library